keertanaganiga/Final_Project/README.md

 - Fills the **Voter Form**.
 - Admin verifies the voter based on his data.
 - Can view all Candidate Details.
-- After voting starts, voter can voter for a candidate of their constituency.
+- After voting starts, voter can voter for a candidate of their choice.

 ## Admin
 - Adds **Candidate Details**.